 Disclosure: This post contains affiliate links.
 Please read my disclosure for more information.

-To get started designate a place in your house you can collect things you will need for your vacation.
+To get started designate a place in your house you can collect things you will need for your family vacation.
 Add to the spot as you go so you are ready when it is time to pack.
 Also keep a sheet of paper close by to make a list about last minute things.
-(I have a great vacation planning guide for you to print at the end of this post.)
+I have a great vacation planning guide for you to print at the end of this post or sign up for it here.

 Keep Your House in Order